jfecher/ante/README.md

 3. Run `$ cmake --build .`  This may take a while as it is also building llvm.

+NOTE: If you are planning to develop ante in vim or a similar editor, make sure to add include and llvm/include to your include paths.

 ### Trying Ante in Docker

 Alternatively, you can try Ante using Docker.
 You can build the image using: